 Kayaking Down the Guadiana River

 The Guadiana River is one of Portugal’s largest and most important rivers.
 It runs through the Alentejo plain and the Algarve all the way down into the Gulf of Cádiz, defining a long stretch of the Portuguese-Spanish Border.

 The Alentejo Region - a third of the country by area - is traditionally divided into two different areas: Upper and Lower Alentejo, of which Beja is the capital.
-Down south, wheat fields alternate with vineyards, olive groves and forests of cork oak.
+Down south, wheat fields alternate with vineyards, olive groves, and forests of the cork oak.
 After all, Alentejo is the largest producer of cork in the world.

-The wild and remote beauty of nearby Herdade de Malhadinha Nova luxury retreat in Beja region is perfect for those looking for a secluded hideaway.
-Rooms are decorated in country-chic style and the hotel features an array of tempting features and services from a rejuvenating spa to a wine cellar complete with wine tasting options, and an amazing restaurant.
+The wild and remote beauty of the nearby Herdade de Malhadinha Nova luxury retreat in the Beja region is perfect for those looking for a secluded hideaway.
+Rooms are decorated in country-chic style and the hotel features an array of tempting features and services from a rejuvenating spa to a wine cellar complete with wine tasting options and an amazing restaurant.
 Led by Michelin-starred chef Joachim Koerper, Malhadinha restaurant offers seasonal menus inspired by the Alentejo cuisine, made with locally grown and fresh ingredients.